The Nutritional Needs of Babies from Six to 12 Months

 Vitamins in Baby Food

-The most important thing during this stage in their life is to ensure your little one gets a nutritious and varied diet.
-So long as they’re tasting a wide range of foods, combined with supplements when recommended, they should get all the nutrients they need.
+During this stage of your baby’s life, the most important thing is to ensure your little one gets a nutritious and varied diet.
+So long as they’re tasting a wide range of foods, combined with a daily supplement containing vitamins A, C and D, they should get all the nutrients they need.

-If you’re ever uncertain whether your little one is getting everything their bodies need, speak to a nutritionist or other healthcare professional, who can offer personalised advice.
+If you’re ever uncertain whether your little one is getting everything their bodies need, speak to a registered nutritionist, dietitian or another healthcare professional who can offer personalised advice.